matthewfcarlson/openclicker/README.md

 - Gyro
 - Simple shake sensor
-- Vibration motor (for notifiying of state changes)
+- Vibration motor (for notifying of state changes)
 - LEDs

 Currently, there aren't any of these sensors/output devices planned but the code/pcb should be flexible and allow future enhancement.